aiien61/EvalTree/README.md

 ## Contact

-For any inquiries or collaboration opportunities, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or collaboration opportunities, please contact [Will Kuan](mailto:will.kuan@iss.nthu.edu.tw).

 ---